tsgates/arch-wiki-markdown/wiki/LAMP.md

     LoadModule fcgid_module modules/mod_fcgid.so
     Include conf/extra/php5_fcgid.conf

--   Make sure /etc/php/php.ini has the directive enabled:

-    cgi.fix_pathinfo=1

 and restart httpd.

-Note:As of Apache 2.4 (the apache24 package is available in the AUR) you can now use mod_proxy_fcgi (part of the official distribution) with PHP-FPM (and the new event MPM).
+Note:As of Apache 2.4 you can now use mod_proxy_fcgi (part of the official distribution) with PHP-FPM (and the new event MPM).
 See this configuration example.

 > MariaDB

--   Configure MySQL/MariaDB as described in MariaDB.
+Configure MySQL/MariaDB as described in MariaDB.

--   Uncomment at least one of the following lines in /etc/php/php.ini:
+Uncomment at least one of the following lines in /etc/php/php.ini:

     extension=pdo_mysql.so
     extension=mysqli.so

-    extension=mysql.so
+Warning:As of PHP 5.5, mysql.so is deprecated and will fill up your log files.

--   You can add minor privileged MySQL users for your web scripts.
+You can add minor privileged MySQL users for your web scripts.
 You might also want to edit /etc/mysql/my.cnf and uncomment the skip-networking line so the MySQL server is only accessible by the localhost.
 You have to restart MySQL for changes to take effect.

--   Restart the httpd daemon.
+Restart httpd.service using systemd

 Tip:You may want to install a tool like phpMyAdmin, Adminer or mysql-workbench to work with your databases.